amaanmakhani/Codingprojects/README.md

 # Codingprojects
 Collection of code from assignments and other practice problems.
 Code from the following courses:
->

--App code for own project
+-App code

-*App grade calculator functions
+*Grade calculator app functions

->
  -CSC116

 *Assignment code